dschuurman/pi-home/README.md

 Note that some ISPs may require that you adjust your mail settings to allow for external email clients.

 ## Configuration
-Home-sense includes a `home-sense.conf` configuration file which should be adjusted to reflect your local settings.
+Pi-Home includes a `pi-home.conf` configuration file which should be adjusted to reflect your local settings.
 In particular, you will need to specify the "friendly names" of any Zigbee sensors, lights, and outlets you are using along with the IP Address of the MQTT broker for reaching the Zigbee network (ideally the broker will be run on the local host).